Here is a list of questions you (we) should be asking a hosting company before purchasing a hosting plan.

 - Does the hosting company have a backup system?

 - Does the hosting company have good security?
-Do they offer password resets and two-factor authentication?
+Do they offer a firewall?

 - Does the hosting company set limits on the number of Websites you can host?

 - Does the hosting company provide email?
-Even if they do you may want to consider other email hosts such as Google Apps for Business to keep your email more secure.
+Even if they do you may want to consider other email hosts such as Google Workspace or Microsoft 365 to keep your email more secure.

-- Uptime Robot or Pingdom – Monitor real-time uptime statistics with an external service
+- Pingdom – Monitor real-time uptime statistics with an external service

 Here are the things that matter the most to us when it comes to quality Web hosting: